Diana Dors: Dennis Hamilton

 With her boyfriend in jail and having just undergone her first abortion, Dors met Dennis Hamilton Gittins in May 1951 while filming Lady Godiva Rides Again for Rank, a film that has uncredited appearances by Joan Collins and Ruth Ellis (then four months pregnant).
 (Dors described herself as "the only sex symbol Britain has produced since Lady Godiva".)
 The couple married five weeks later at Caxton Hall on Monday, 3 July 1951.

 Later that month, Dors starred in a British film noir The Last Page (1952), directed by Terence Fisher for Hammer Films in association with producer Robert L. Lippert; her fee was £450 for four weeks' work.
 Lippert reportedly offered Dors a one-picture deal on condition that she divorce Hamilton, but Dors refused.

 Dors often played characters suffering from unrequited love, and by the mid-1950s, she was known as "the English Marilyn Monroe".
 Hamilton also made sure that she had the lifestyle attachments of a sex symbol, agreeing to a lease-deal with Rolls-Royce such that a headline could be created in the tabloids that, at the age of 20, she was the youngest registered keeper of a Rolls-Royce in the UK.

-Hamilton went to great lengths to advance Dors' career and his income or influence from it.
+Hamilton went to great lengths to advance Dors's career and his income or influence from it.
 After her death, friends and biographers said that Hamilton would lend Dors as a sexual favour to hiring producers and leading actors, much as in the "casting couch" practices of Hollywood.

 Dors worked with Terry-Thomas on the TV series How Do You View? for £250.
 The Sunday Times called her a "charming addition to his crazy household."

 In December 1951, a newspaper reported that the "likeliest British names for glamour in 1952 are probably Britain's Glynis Johns and plumpish Diana Dors.
 Both are going to Hollywood."
 She gained a second offer from Burt Lancaster for a lead role in his His Majesty O'Keefe (1954), but this time Hamilton turned down the part on her behalf before she even knew of the offer.
 The result was that her early career was restricted to mainly British films.